Musar literature: Medieval period

 Similar works were produced by rabbis who were Kabbalists but whose Musar writings did not bear a kabbalistic character: Nahmanides' Sha'ar ha-Gemul, which focuses on various categories of just and wicked people and their punishments in the world to come; and Rabbi Bahya ben Asher's Kad ha-Kemah.

-Medieval Ashkenazi-Hasidic Musar literature

 Chassidei Ashkenaz (literally "the Pious of Germany") was a Jewish movement in the 12th century and 13th century founded by Rabbi Judah the Pious (Rabbi Yehuda HeChassid) of Regensburg, Germany, which was concerned with promoting Jewish piety and morality.
 The most famous work of Musar literature produced by this school was The Book of the Pious (Sefer Hasidim).

-Medieval Kabbalistic Musar literature

 Explicitly Kabbalistic mystical works of Musar literature include Tomer Devorah (The Palm Tree of Deborah) by Moses ben Jacob Cordovero, Reshit Chochmah by Eliyahu de Vidas, and Kav ha-Yashar by Tzvi Hirsch Kaidanover.

-Modern Musar literature
+Modern period

 Literature in the genre of Musar literature continued to be written by modern Jews from a variety of backgrounds.